 The First Step on Your Journey Begins Here…

-Join Applied Imaging for a special, virtual educational event on Thursday, February 18th from 11:00- to 12:00 pm.
+Join Applied Innovation for a special, virtual educational event on Thursday, February 18th from 11:00- to 12:00 pm.
 It’s the first stop on our Paperless Roadmap Series – Capture.

 We’ll share examples, best practices, and methods on how you can increase efficiencies in your business using a Capture Solution.
 Learn how to collect and organize all of your documents in one place.
 If that’s not enough we’ll also showcase how a capture tool can automatically extract and index the data on your business-critical documents.